datacommonsorg/docsite/api/python/stat_value.md

 **Raises**

-* `ValueError` - If no statistial value found for the place with the given parameters.
+* `ValueError` - If no statistical value found for the place with the given parameters.

 Be sure to initialize the library.
 Check the [Python library setup guide](/api/python/) for more details.